Bone5505/C-Compile/README.md

 # C-Compile
-Compiles C++/C code and runs the exe produced.
+Compiles C++ code and runs the exe produced.

-Only runs in windows currently.
-Add c++compile.exe to Path to use globally.
+## Prequisits
+* Mingw with added mingw/bin folder

+## Installation
+Simply compile the `ccompile.cpp` into the required executable.
+Then add it to the Path.